ruggeri/tech-notes/programming-languages/interpreters.md

 Python code to native code.
 It has better performance than Python, and can run major projects like Django.
 PyPy still has a GIL, though.

-Rubinius seems much in the same vein, but while PyPy is very popular, Rubinius seems to be going nowhere.
+Rubinius seems much in the same vein as PyPy, but while PyPy is very popular, Rubinius seems to be going nowhere.

 Cython is a compiled language.
 You write Python, which is translated to C, and can now be loaded by Python as a C module.
 In particular, you